Conversion Optimization

 However, mobile needs very targeted optimization strategies to impact conversions in a positive way.
 Here’s an exhaustive list.

-4. For what length of time is eCommerce conversion rate measured?
+4. Over what period is eCommerce conversion rate measured?

-While there’s no standard answer for this, most businesses come to conclusions about their conversion rate over a period of time.
+While there's no standard answer for this, most businesses prefer to measure eCommerce conversion rates for at least three months at a stretch.

 5. Does improving eCommerce conversion rates need a strategy?